UN committee slams French 'burqa ban' for 'violating' rights | AFP - This kiji is

 "The French law disproportionately harmed the petitioners' right to manifest their religious beliefs," the committee said in a statement.

-The two French women were convicted in 2012 for wearing the niqab, a veil with an opening for the eyes.
+The two French women were convicted in 2012 for wearing the niqab, a veil with a slit for the eyes.

 "The ban, rather than protecting fully veiled women, could have the opposite effect of confining them to their homes, impeding their access to public services and marginalising them," the committee said.

-The UN Human Rights Committee, made up of independent experts, ensures countries stick to their human rights commitments but it does not have enforcement powers.
+The UN committee, which is made up of independent experts, ensures countries stick to their human rights commitments but does not have enforcement powers.

 It said the French ban was "too sweeping" but that governments could still make people show their faces in specific circumstances.

-The debate has regularly pitted supporters of the country's secular constitution against those who argue for religious freedoms.
+The debate has regularly pitted supporters of France's secular constitution against those who argue for religious freedoms.

-The 2010 law had strong public support when brought in under former president Nicolas Sarkozy.
-But many said it targeted the tiny minority of Muslim women in France who wear Islamic veils.
+The 2010 law had strong public support when brought in under former president Nicolas Sarkozy, but many said it targeted a tiny minority of Muslim women in France who wear full-face veils.

-Condemned by critics for pandering to far-right voters but backed by many women rights activists, the law made France the first European country to ban garments that cover the face.
+Condemned by critics for pandering to far-right voters but backed by many women's rights activists, the law made France the first European country to ban garments that cover the face.

 An estimated five million Muslims live in France and women who ignore the ban can be fined up to 150 euros ($170).